Methamphetamine Addiction in Women: What Draws Them to This Dangerous Drug?

 Unfortunately, methamphetamine addiction among women is becoming much more common.
 Perhaps you’re a woman who has been using this dangerous drug yourself.
 There are many reasons why you might feel that it helps you, or that you need it.
 However, there is probably so much that you don’t know about it.

 Meth is one of the most dangerous drugs on the street.
 If you’re using it, it’s important for you to stop.
-If you’ve already developed a physical dependence on the drug, quitting might feel like an impossible task.
+If you’ve already developed a physical dependence on the substance, quitting might feel like an impossible task.
 Please know that it’s not.
 You can stop using it when you have the right tools and support to guide you.

 Let’s take a moment to talk more about meth addiction in detail.
 We want you to be informed if you’re a regular user.
 It’s critical for you to understand the risks involved.